There’s at least one study that shows CBD may be associated with liver damage.

 All participants that experienced elevated ALT and ALS levels were given valproate sodium as well during this trial.

-Valproate sodium is a medicine used to treat epilepsy and has been shown to cause various degrees of liver damage (5).
+Valproate sodium is a medicine used to treat epilepsy.
+It has been shown to cause various degrees of liver damage (5).

-This study shows that elevated liver transaminase levels (ALT and AST) within the context of CBD are correlated to:
+This study shows that elevated liver enzyme levels within the context of CBD use are correlated to:

 - The dose taken (10mg/kg/day had a lower incidence of elevated liver transaminase levels than 20 mg/kg/day CBD), and;